collapsed-stacks/startups/questions/8838/what-to-do-to-make-clients-happy-with-new-ideas.md

 - posted by: [Sina Ghazi](https://stackexchange.com/users/8129584/sina-ghazi) on 2016-03-29
 - score: 3

-<p>The way I get this is that you want to improve customer satisfaction or getting new clients.. </p>
+The way I get this is that you want to improve customer satisfaction or getting new clients..

-<p>Webhooks or any other techniques don't have direct impact on getting new clients or improving your current clients' satisfaction. </p>
+Webhooks or any other techniques don't have direct impact on getting new clients or improving your current clients' satisfaction.

-<p>Its recommended to google for "Competitive Advantage", "Value Proposition" and "Business Model Canvas".
-Set things right in your business and enjoy doing business :) </p>
+Its recommended to google for "Competitive Advantage", "Value Proposition" and "Business Model Canvas".
+Set things right in your business and enjoy doing business :)

 ## Answer 8841